localsite/localsite-delete/info/data/datacommons.md

 	npm run build
 -->

-To prevent initial error:

-In package.json and package-lock.json, change eslint from ^6.6.0 to:

-	"eslint": "^7.13.0"

-Launch site
+Launch site.

-	npm start

 Allow up to 30 minutes.
 A browser will automatically launch at http://localhost:3000/

+	npm start

 You'll briefly see the DataCommons.org header when refreshing, then an error with the babel dependency occurs.